Wildlife of Karnataka: Bandipur National Park

-It is situated within Gundlupet taluk of Chamarajanagar District covering an area of over 800 km2 and adjoins the states of Tamil Nadu and Kerala.
+The park is within Gundlupet taluk of Chamarajanagar District covering over 800 km2 and adjoins the states of Tamil Nadu and Kerala.
 In 1973, Bandipur became one of the first of India's tiger reserves and became a part of Project Tiger.
-In 1977, intention was declared under the Wildlife Protection Act to notify it as a national park.
+In 1977, an intention was declared under the Wildlife Protection Act to notify it as a national park.